Embedded Car Insurance Explained: Buying Coverage at the Dealership

 The Cons

-• Limited carrier selection: You're only seeing insurers that have partnered with that dealership or OEM — you won't see every option available to you in the market.
+• Limited carrier selection: You're only seeing insurers that have partnered with that dealership or OEM — you won't see every option available in the market.

 • Decision under pressure: The car-buying process is already stressful.
 Choosing insurance in the middle of finalizing a deal may lead to hasty decisions.